-Fertilising the ground is particularly important to give your plants a good start as Shelby DeVore, gardening expert and founder of Farminene explains.
+Fertilizing the ground is particularly important to give your plants a good start as Shelby DeVore, gardening expert and founder of Farminene (opens in new tab) explains.

 'The hardest part will be getting established plants going.
 To give your crowns and young rhubarb plants the best start, make sure that you plant into moist, rich soil.
 Add copious amounts of compost to the soil around your rhubarb plants.
 Make a plan to add compost around them 1-2 times per year to keep the soil fertile.

 Rhubarb can be forced to give an earlier crop – and provide stems that are more tender and sweet.
 Forcing rhubarb is where the plant is grown in darkness under a terracotta forcing pot, however you can also use old chimney pots, buckets or bins.
 Forced rhubarb will have a paler appearance and smaller leaves due to its restricted sunlight.